gstarr/gstarr.github.io/index.md

-**Graham Starr** (me) is a New York-based freelance writer, designer, journalist, and humorist who makes things with computers.
-Right now, he's working with the UN Refugee Agency as a media consultant.
+**Graham Starr** (me) is a New York-based freelance writer, designer, journalist, and humorist who makes things with computers and only speaks in the third person for one, self-referential sentence.
+Right now, I'm working with the UN Refugee Agency as a media consultant.

 My focus is on technically-driven, design-minded, creative, and inclusive journalism, and I care a lot about experimenting with new media to tell powerful and complex stories in innovative ways.